Nuxia oppositifolia

 Tree

-This multi-stemmed shrub or slender willow-like Tree (photo 04) may reach 8m high and the trunk is usually narrow.
-The smooth or slightly rough, stringy and longitudinally fluted (marked by grooves) Bark (photo 755) peels off in thin strips.
-The bark is grey to reddish brown and gnarled (knobbly, rough, and twisted, especially with age).
-The Branches are long, thin, drooping and willow-like.
+This multi-stemmed shrub or slender willow-like Tree (photo 04) may reach 8m high with a dense crown.
+The trunk is usually narrow but may reach 30cm wide.
+The smooth or slightly rough, stringy and longitudinally fluted (marked by grooves) Bark (photo 755) peels off in thin longitudinal strips.
+The bark is grey to reddish brown and may be knobbly, rough, and twisted, especially with age.
+The often multi stemmed drooping Branches are long, thin, and willow-like.
 Branchlets (a small branch or division of a branch – especially a terminal division; usually applied to branches of the current or preceding year) may be slightly angular to squarish (photo 762) and hairy.
 Thorns and spines are absent.

 Leaves

 The Leaves on this deciduous plant are simple (has a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
-Leaves are usually opposite – a distinguishing feature for this species (photos 762, 02 & 753) and usually not 3-whorled.
+In most leaves of this species the leaves are usually whorled.
+Here they are opposite.
+This is a distinguishing feature for this species (photos 02 & 753 and 762 – under Tree) and usually not 3-whorled.
 Only the young leaves are slightly sticky and finely hairy.
-The thinly textured Blade may be glossy, greyish green above and lighter below (photo 753).
-Leaves are light to greyish green above and even lighter below.
-Each linear to narrowly oblanceolate leaf is up to 9 x 1,5cm (often less – photo 753), and more than 4 times longer than wide.
+The thinly textured Blade may be glossy, greyish green or fresh green above and lighter below (photo 753).
+Each linear to narrowly oblanceolate (the reverse of lanceolate, the leaf is broader at the apical third than at the middle and tapers towards the base) leaf is up to 9 x 1,5cm (often less – photo 753), and more than 4 times longer than wide.
 The broadly tapering Apex has a blunt or round ending.
-The Base narrows and the blade is decurrent (leaf blades that partly wrap or have wings around the stem or Petiole – leaf stalk – photo 02).
+The Base narrows and the leaf blade is decurrent (leaf blades that partly wrap or have wings around the stem or Petiole (leaf stalk) and may extend down the stem below the point of attachment – photo 02).
 Lateral and other Veins are not conspicuous.
-They become more visible when examined with a hand lens – when viewing the leaf against a strong light.
-Here, just beyond each small bump, a vein connects with the margin (photo 795).
-In the next photo (795 enlarged), these links appear to be glandular.
-The Margins may be wavy, shallowly toothed or lobed especially towards the apex.
-They may also be entire (with a continuous margin, not in any way indented).
-The raised Midrib is visible below (photo 753).
-The Petiole is up to 1,2cm long.
-The reduced Stipules (basal appendages of the petiole) are interpetiolar, occurring as a line between adjacent petioles (photo 02).
+They become more visible when examined with a hand lens e.g. when viewing the leaf against a strong light.
+Here, just beyond each small bump, a vein connects with the Margin (photo 795).
+In the next photo 795Enlarged), these links appear to be glandular.
+The margins may be wavy, shallowly toothed (photo 762 under Trees) or lobed – especially towards the apex.
+Margins may also be entire (with a continuous margin, not in any way indented).
+The raised Midrib is clearly visible below (photo 753).
+The Petiole (leaf stalk) is up to 1,2cm long.
+The reduced Stipules (basal appendages of the petiole) are interpetiolar, occurring as a line between opposite petioles (photo 02).

 Flowers

-The very small, inconspicuous Flowers appear during spring and continue to the end of summer.
-The white flowers appear far more attractive when observed through a hand lens.
-Flowers are located in dense clusters of 3 (photo 305) towards the ends of branches.
+The very small, inconspicuous and slightly fragrant Flowers appear during spring, and continue to the end of summer.
+When observed through a hand lens, the white flowers are far more attractive.
+Flowers are in dense clusters of 2 or usually 3 towards the ends of branches (photo 305).
 The tubular flowers are bisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-The shiny green Calyx has 4 Sepals with lobes which are leathery, erect (photo 508) and lined with internal hairs.
+The shiny green Calyx has 4 Sepals with leathery lobes that are leathery, erect (photo 508) and lined with internal hairs.
 The Corolla has 4 white Petals that have a hairy throat (photo 305 & 508).
-After emerging from the calyx, the petals lobes curl downwards.
+After emerging from the calyx, the petals lobes curl backwards (photo 508).
 There are 4 clearly visible Stamens that extend beyond the petals (photo 508).
 The straight white Filaments are almost as long as the rest of the flower and they protrude from the flower at up to 50 degrees from the vertical.
 The Anthers have 2 theca (pollen sacs) that are V-shaped (photo 305).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The superior Ovary is composed of 2 fused Carpels (organs at the centre of a flower, bearing many ovules).
+The superior Ovary is composed of 2 fused Carpels (female reproductive organs each with an ovary, ovule(s) stigma and usually a style).
 The Ovary narrows into the Style which extends the white Stigma above the corolla tube and slightly beyond the anthers (photo 508).
 (Oct-May).

 Fruit